 A lot of the time, you feel so overwhelmed by the emotions inside of you that you take your anger out on everyone else.

-- Behavioral: you find yourself clenching your jaws or grinding your teeth, having a headache, stomach ache, or rapid heart rate
+- Behavioral: you find yourself clenching your jaws or grinding your teeth, having a headache, stomach ache, or rapid heart rate; you are yelling a lot, maybe even throwing things

 - Cognitive: you think others are out to get you or that things are always unfair